bafulton/recipes/src/desserts-&-sweets/peanut-butter-cookies.md

 - 1 cup chopped peanuts (less if chunky peanut butter)

 ## Instructions
-1. oven -> 375°
+1. Cream butter, peanut butter, and sugars.
-2. cream butter, sugars, peanut butter
+2. Beat in the eggs.
-3. beat in eggs
+3. In a separate bowl, combine the flour, salt, baking powder, and baking soda.
-4. gradually add flour mixture
+4. Gradually add the flour mixture to the creamed mixture.
-5. cool in fridge for 30 minutes-1 hour (optional--increases cookie height)
+5. Cool the dough in fridge for 30-60 minutes.
-6. roll into 1 inch balls, criss-cross with fork
+6. Roll the dough into 1 inch balls and criss-cross with fork.
-7. bake 10 minutes, until edges begin to brown
+7. Bake at 375° for 10 minutes, until edges begin to brown.